Biden to World Leaders: Putin's Nuclear Threats Should Make Your 'Blood Run Cold'

-“That should make your blood run cold,” Biden said in remarks that were re-written in the final hour to respond to Putin’s overnight declaration that Russia would institute a “partial mobilization” of its military reserves, an announcement that came with apparent threats to use nuclear weapons.
+“That should make your blood run cold,” Biden said in a speech re-written in the final hour to respond to Putin’s overnight declaration that Russia would institute a “partial mobilization” of its military reserves, an announcement that came with apparent threats to use nuclear weapons.

 “No one threatened Russia and no one other than Russia sought conflict,” Biden said, condemning Putin’s actions as undermining the founding ideals of the United Nations.
 “If nations can pursue their imperial ambitions without consequences, then we put at risk everything this very institution stands for.”